stevehemingway/stevehemingway.github.io/content/Latest/Unicorns.md

 But, hold on: we are the providers.
 We all are, *de facto*, providers and consumers of capital.

 Martin Wolf in the FT pointed out recently that all this debt, all this foregone consumption, is gone forever.
 Nobody is going enjoy it in the future.
 Not current savers.
-Not their descendents.
+Not their descendents ([Wolf channels Marriner Eccles](https://www.ft.com/content/2c5ddbd0-8e09-11ea-9e12-0d4655dbd44f)).

 I have always believed that the way to address extreme inequality in society is via a tax on capital transfers, before and after death.
 I'm arguing above that this won't be needed, but it would speed things up.